Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: METHODOLOGY

 \subsection{Dataset Construction}

 We constructed a bespoke Question-Answering dataset to train and evaluate the model in a realistic nuclear engineering context.
 The source material for this dataset was a collection of authoritative technical documents covering BWR systems, safety procedures, and simulator specifications from various international bodies.
-Specifically, we utilized documentation from the OECD NEA on severe accident mitigation \cite{nea2022samg}, an IAEA report on BWR simulators \cite{lam2005bwr}, and system descriptions from the U.S. NRC Technical Training Center \cite{nrc_bwr_systems}.
+Specifically, we utilized documentation from the OECD NEA on severe accident mitigation \cite{nea2022samg}, an IAEA report on BWR simulators \cite{lam2005bwr}, and system descriptions from the U.S. NRC Technical Training Center \cite{nrc_bwr_systems}, all chosen for their comprehensive and trusted coverage of the BWR domain.

 The Question-Answering pairs were generated using a custom Python script that leveraged OpenAI's gpt-4o-2024-08-06 application programming interface (API) \cite{openai_gpt4o_blog}.
-This process involved segmenting the source texts into manageable chunks and prompting the model to create relevant questions and their corresponding answers based exclusively on the text provided.
-The resulting dataset was divided using stratified sampling to ensure a balanced representation across the source documents in both the training and evaluation sets.
+To ensure high quality and traceability, this process involved several key steps: First, the source texts were segmented into manageable chunks (approx. 800 characters).
+Second, structured prompts instructed the model to create relevant questions and their corresponding answers based exclusively on the text provided, a constraint designed to prevent factual hallucination.
+Finally, the model returned the output in a structured JSON format, embedding metadata like the source file for each pair to ensure full traceability.
+This process yielded a total of 1,304 Question-Answering pairs: 506 pairs for the SAMG documentation, 698 pairs from the simulator reports, and 100 pairs from the systems descriptions.

+The resulting dataset was divided using stratified sampling based on the source document to ensure a balanced representation.
+This approach was critical because each source document covers a distinct sub-domain of BWR knowledge.
+Stratified sampling ensures these topics are proportionally represented in both the training and evaluation sets, preventing topical bias and enabling a more robust assessment of the model’s overall domain expertise.
+The dataset was split into training ($80\%$) and evaluation ($20\%$) sets, maintaining the stratified distribution across all source documents.